 - 1. How to integrate European directives and policies through river restoration measures and NWRM.
-The restoration of water bodies can support the goals of several important European water-related policies, and a better integration of the directives, such as the WFD, Flood Directive, Renewable Energy Directive and the Habitats Directive, is needed for these measures to work together.
-NWRM can be part of this, as these measures aim to integrate water resources management, the reduction of flood risks and the conservation and restoration of aquatic environments: - a) How to establish links and exchanges between sectors to better integrate different policies? - b) How to contact basin managers, politicians, decision-makers, on the various benefits of approaches to restore rivers and NWRM? - c) How to mobilize and convince partners in other sectors to participate in a restoration project and NWRM? - d) For better integration, what work scale is needed and why?
+The restoration of water bodies can support the goals of several important European water-related policies.
+Better coordination of the directives implementation, such as the WFD, Flood Directive, Renewable Energy Directive and the Habitats Directive, is needed for these measures to work together.
+NWRM can be part of this, as these measures aim to integrate water resources management, the reduction of flood risks and the conservation and restoration of aquatic environments.
+Answers to the following questions should be quickly given: - a) How to establish links and exchanges of information between sectors to better integrate different policies? - b) How to contact basin managers, politicians, decision-makers, on the various benefits of approaches to restore rivers and NWRM?

+- c) How to mobilize and convince partners in other sectors to participate in a restoration project and NWRM? - d) For better integration, what work scale is needed and why?
 What tools are available in different countries to facilitate the measures to restore rivers? - 2.
 Better commitment with local communities in ecosystem restoration projects River restoration projects can bring changes to local people, in their environment and activities; therefore the implementation of restoration projects relies on good communication with and involvement of local communities.
-It is necessary to share ways to better work with local stakeholders, local decision-makers, local authorities and the general public to raise awareness of the services provided by the restoration and maintenance of aquatic environments and promote education programmes. - a) How to convince and mobilize elected representatives for river restoration and NWRM projects? - b) How to communicate on river restoration and NWRM, and on what they can do? - c) How to work with local communities?
+It is necessary to share ways to better work with local stakeholders, local decision-makers, local authorities and the general public to raise awareness of the services provided by the restoration and maintenance of aquatic environments and promote education programmes.
+There still some questions remain: - a) How to convince and mobilize elected representatives for river restoration and NWRM projects? - b) How to communicate on river restoration and NWRM, and on what they can do? - c) How to work with local communities?
 What tools are available in the various countries that make restoration measures possible? - d) How to mobilize financial resources for river restoration projects?